 VYM | Vanguard High Dividend Yield ETF

 Vanguard High Dividend Yield ETF (VYM) is the ETF for dividend seekers.
 VYM tracks the FTSE High Dividend Yield Index.
-The index selects high-dividend-paying US companies, excluding REITS, and weights them by market cap.
-Generally, high dividend ETFs have low PE ratio and high dividend yields.
+The index selects high-dividend-paying US companies, excluding REITs, and weights them by market cap.
+Generally, high dividend ETFs have a low PE ratio and high dividend yields.

 - Growth in the last 5 years: 37.18%

 5-year Price Appreciation: VOO, VUG, VOOV, VYM